-Transparency is an important first step.
+Transparency was an important first step.
 Now we need to go further.

-HB 4005, the Prescription Drug Price Transparency Act, was passed by the Oregon Legislature with a bipartisan supermajority and received praise across the state.
-This is an important first step to hold drug companies accountable, but there is more we can do.
-Across the country, states are starting to look at ways to truly lower drug prices at the source: what we are charged by manufacturers.
-The Oregon Coalition for Affordable Prescriptions, formerly known as Oregonians for Affordable Drug Prices Now, is a group of over 20 organizations committed to ended price gouging by the pharmaceutical industry.
+HB 4005, the Oregon Prescription Drug Price Transparency Act, was passed with a bipartisan supermajority in February 2018.
+HB 4005 was an important first step in holding pharmaceutical companies accountable for price-gouging on life-saving medications, but there is still more we can do.
+Across the country, states are starting to look at ways to truly lower drug prices at the source: what we are charged by the manufacturer.
+We need to take action now to protect seniors and other Oregonians who depend on prescription drugs.

 - Importation from Canada (HB 2689 & SB 409): Make lower-priced drugs from Canada available to Oregon consumers.
 Require Oregon to design and, with federal approval, implement a state program to import and distribute wholesale prescription drugs from Canada.
 The program would ensure consumer safety on par with the U.S. drug supply chain system and significant consumer cost savings.

 - 60-Day Notice Before Price Increases (HB 2658): Require drug manufacturers to provide at least 60-day advance notice of any intent to raise prices beyond a certain threshold.

 - Advertising Price Disclosure (LC 3018): Require manufacturers to disclose the wholesale drug price in Oregon in any prescription drug advertisement.

 - Increased Access to Generics (HB 2753 & HB 2755): Amend ORS 689.515 to require (rather than simply allow) a pharmacist to substitute a generic drug for a brand drug if the substitution will result in cost savings/no cost increase to the purchaser, while maintaining other consumer protections in statute, including a prescriber’s ability to write a “no substitution” prescription.